vikpe/quake_serverinfo/README.md

 # quake_serverinfo

-A create for handling QuakeWorld serverinfo strings.
+> A create for handling QuakeWorld serverinfo strings